MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/supported-devices/oculus-quest-mrtk.md

 1. Follow [these steps](https://developer.oculus.com/documentation/unity/book-unity-gsg/) to ensure that your project is ready to deploy on Oculus Quest.
 1. Ensure that [developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) is enabled on your device.
 Installing the Oculus ADB Drivers is optional.

+## Setting up the scene

+1. Create a new Unity scene or open a pre-existing scene like HandInteractionExamples.
+    1. If creating a new scene, add MRTK to the scene by navigating to **Mixed Reality Toolkit** > **Add to Scene and Configure**.

 ## MRTK integration

 [!INCLUDE[](includes/quest-deployment.md)]